Lee Health Trauma Facts

 Trauma & Emergency Center - Gulf Coast Medical Center

 - Lee Health's Trauma Center is the only trauma center between Sarasota and Miami.
-It is one of 33 trauma centers in Florida — 26 are state-verified and seven are provisional.
+It is one of 36 trauma centers in Florida.

 - The "Golden Hour" is the first hour after a patient's injury.
 This is the most critical period that could be the difference between life or death.

-- More than 192,000 people lose their lives to trauma in the United States each year.
+- More than 275,000 (one person every 3 minutes) people lose their lives to trauma in the United States each year.
+(CDC)

 - National studies show that patient mortality and morbidity is reduced by 20-25 percent when a patient is treated for traumatic injuries and is cared for in a trauma system rather than a non-trauma system.

-- The average length of stay in a trauma center is less than six days.
+- The average length of stay in a trauma center is less than eight days.